jneilliii/OctoPrint-BedLevelVisualizer/wiki/gcode-examples.md

 See [G29 - Bed Leveling (Unified)](https://marlinfw.org/docs/gcode/G029-ubl.html)

 ```
 G28        ; home all axes
 M420 S0    ; Turning off bed leveling while probing, if firmware is set
            ; to restore after G28
 M155 S30   ; reduce temperature reporting rate to reduce output pollution
 M190 S65   ; (optional) wait for the bed to get up to temperature
 G29 P1     ; automatically populate mesh with all reachable points
 G29 P3     ; infer the rest of the mesh values
 G29 P3     ; infer the rest of the mesh values again
 @BEDLEVELVISUALIZER	; tell the plugin to watch for reported mesh
-M420 S1 V ; enabled leveling and report the new mesh
+M420 S1 V1 ; enabled leveling and report the new mesh
 G29 S0     ; Save UBL mesh points to slot 0 (EEPROM).
 G29 F 10.0 ; Set Fade Height for correction at 10.0 mm.
 G29 A      ; Activate the UBL System.
 M500       ; save the current setup to EEPROM
 M155 S3    ; reset temperature reporting
 M140 S0    ; cooling down the bed
 ```

 ## Prusa Firmware